Anglo-Ashanti wars: Third Anglo-Ashanti War (1873–1874)

-Bridges were built across streams using trees, bamboo and creepers for ropes and a major bridge across the 63 yd-wide River Prah was built using pre-manufactured pieces brought from Chatham, England.
-In total 237 bridges would be built.
+Bridges were built across streams using trees, bamboo and creepers for ropes and a major bridge across the 63 yd-wide Pra River was built using pre-manufactured pieces brought from Chatham, England.
+In total, 237 bridges would be built.
 Some of the camps were larger—Prahsue, next to the bridge had a medical hut and a tower on a mound, stores, forge, telegraph office and post office.
 It was stocked with 400 tons of food and 1.1m rounds of ammunition.
 The labour was supplied locally.
 To start the workers did not know how to use European tools and were liable to vanish into the forest if they heard a rumour that the Ashanti were nearby.
 Sickness, despite taking quinine daily, claimed the European engineers.
 Even so, the road progressed.
 By 24 January a telegraph line reached Prahsue.

 The first troops arrived in late December and on 1 January 1874 started marching along the road to the front, half a battalion at a time.
 The troops comprised a battalion each from the Black Watch, the Rifle Brigade and Royal Welch Fusiliers, along with the 1st and 2nd West India Regiments, a Naval Brigade, two native regiments, Royal Artillery, Royal Engineers and Royal Marines.
 By 29 January, the road was more than half completed and they were close to Ashanti outposts.
 Skirmishing between the two forces began.
 Wolseley prepared to fight a battle.